 Interpreters play a crucial role in caring for patients who face a language barrier, but inevitably staff need to communicate without interpreter support on some occasions.
 What is the best way to do this?
 Certainly not like the photo above (what a confusing choice of words.)

 How can you modify your speech?

-Your choice of words, your speed of delivery, your body language and your enunciation all make a difference.
+Your phrasing, your speed of delivery, your body language and your enunciation all make a difference.
 Most NHS staff have not been trained in these communication skills because until very recently such training was not available.
 English Unlocked provides a unique service.

 Click to watch a preview.